Ocean Ridge Treatment & Recovery

 Our medical, clinical, and counseling staffs on site are available 24/7.

-Whether you’re talking to your loved one about their addition, they already know you know, or you’re trying to get them into treatment, it’s important to attempt to avoid judgement.
-That’s true even if you believe in stigma around addiction.
+Whether you’re talking to your loved one about their addiction, they already know you know, or you’re trying to get them into treatment, it’s important to attempt to avoid judgment.
+That’s true even if you believe the stigma around addiction.
 If you make your loved one think that their addiction is their fault, that they are a failure, or that you’re more concerned about what other people think than about their health, you’ll alienate your loved one.

 E.g., “What if they see you drunk like this”, “Let’s clean up all these bottles before your parents get here” or lying to friends and family.
 Instead, you should express concern for their health, for their wellbeing, and for their future.